 Significant Multi-Core Performance Difference Between the Intel Pentium and Core i3

 The critical difference between the two series is in their multi-core performance difference.
-In terms of multi-core performance, the Intel Core 3s are about 60% more powerful than the Intel Pentium CPUs.
+Regarding multi-core performance, the Intel Core 3s are about 60% more powerful than the Intel Pentium CPUs.

-Having more cores can significantly improve your experience particularly if you are a gamer or someone who works on professional software.
+Having more cores can significantly improve your experience, mainly if you are a gamer or someone who works on professional software.

 There was a time half or so decade ago when games did not scale well with multiple cores.
-In fact, a decade ago, an Intel Pentium would have given you almost the same performance as an Intel Core i3 CPU in gaming.
+A decade ago, an Intel Pentium would have given you almost the same performance as an Intel Core i3 CPU in gaming.

-Modern AAA games and their engines, however, are particularly designed to scale well with multiple cores.
-Hence, if you are remotely a AAA title gamer, a Quad Core Intel Core i3 CPU is the least I would recommend today.
+However, modern AAA games and their engines are designed to scale well with multiple cores.
+Hence, if you are even remotely a AAA title gamer, a Quad-Core Intel Core i3 CPU is the least I would recommend today.

 Balancing Single and Multi-Core Performance

-However, if your workload does not make use of so many cores and threads, you will not see any kind of performance difference in your games or applications.
+However, if your workload does not use many cores and threads, you will not see any performance difference in your games or applications.

 Also Read: What is a Good Processor for a Laptop?